Scheduling Open

 Dallas County Probate Courts

-Similar to other highly populated counties in Texas, Dallas County has dedicated courts that handle probate cases.
-These courts are referred to as “statutory probate courts” and are handled by probate attorneys in Dallas.
-Statutory probate courts only hear probate and guardianship cases, as well as cases related to probates and guardianships.
+Dallas County has dedicated courts that handle probate cases.
+These courts are referred to as “statutory probate courts” and they only hear probate and guardianship cases, as well as cases related to probates and guardianships.

-There are three statutory probate courts handled by Dallas probate lawyers:
+There are three statutory probate courts in Dallas County, which are:

 The Dallas County Clerk maintains the probate records.
-If you are searching for probate records, you will find them in the clerk’s office.
+The information for the county clerk is:

 Dallas County Probate Records Search